Back to Blog

 Match the agency to your technology stack

 If your organisation runs on Microsoft, which a significant portion of Australian enterprises do, work with an agency that has deep expertise in Azure AI.
-If you're on a different platform, find someone with genuine depth there.
+If you are on a different platform, find someone with genuine depth there.
 Technology alignment prevents expensive integration problems and avoids paying for a partner to learn your stack during your engagement.

 Ask about production deployments, not just case studies

 Many AI agencies can show impressive demos and case studies.
 Fewer can tell you about systems running in production right now, handling real workloads, and delivering measurable results.
 The gap between a proof of concept and a production system is where most AI projects fail.
-Ask hard questions about what's actually live.
+Ask hard questions about what is actually live.

 Consider timeline and engagement model